-General Description: On the Northern Beaches of Sydney, just south of world famous Manly Beach, Shelley Beach has parking (With
+General Description: On the Northern Beaches of Sydney, just south of world-famous Manly Beach, Shelley Beach has parking (With

-fierce competition on weekends) just meters away and with all facilities (Showers, Toilets, BBQ and even an equipment donning platform) on location.
+fierce competition on weekends) just meters away and with all facilities (Showers, Toilets, BBQ and even a piece of equipment donning platform) on location.
 An easy beach entry makes for an effortless snorkel that stretches towards neighbouring site Fairy Bower.
 During the winter months, Shelly Beach is home to a school of Dusky Whaler Sharks.
 They can be seen patrolling the gutter in the middle of the beach.